hindu-comm/mail_stream_advaita-l/2017/10/Advaita_-_explained_/254__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-October/047275.html)

-​Namaste Subbuji,
+Namaste Subbuji,

-Thanks for this video link; its a very rare pleasure to see HH speak on Vedanta in a public forum.​
+Thanks for this video link; its a very rare pleasure to see HH speak on Vedanta in a public forum.

 Kind rgds,
 --Praveen R. Bhat